MicrosoftDocs/windows-powershell-docs/docset/windows/dnsserver/Add-DnsServerVirtualizationInstance.md

 ## DESCRIPTION
 The **Add-DnsServerVirtualizationInstance** cmdlet adds a virtualization instance to a DNS Server.
-A Virtualizat5on instance is a logical partition in a DNS Server that is capable of independently hosting zones and zone scopes.
+A Virtualizaton instance is a logical partition in a DNS Server that is capable of independently hosting zones and zone scopes.
 You can host the same name zones and zone scopes in different virtualization instances.

 ## EXAMPLES